-- 1. Achieving measurable and lasting benefits for migratory fish populations; - 2.
-Enhancing community resilience to climate hazards and providing other co-benefits; - 3.
-Fostering regionally important habitat restoration; and
+1. Achieving measurable and lasting benefits for migratory fish populations;

+2. Enhancing community resilience to extreme weather and climate hazards and providing other cobenefits;

-4. Providing benefit to and engaging with underserved communities, including through partnerships with Indian tribes and other indigenous communities.
+3. Fostering tribally important barrier removal efforts that benefit migratory fish; or

+4. Increasing tribal organization fish passage capacity to support tribes in their role as managers and stewards of tribal trust resources for cultural, spiritual, economic, subsistence, and recreational purposes.

-Proposals submitted under this funding opportunity should describe how the proposed fish passage will:
+Proposals submitted under this funding opportunity should describe how the proposed work will: